liaquat-ali-dev/Laravel-Eloquent-Relation/README.md

 - One-to-One.
 - One-to-Many.
 - Many-to-Many.
+- Has One  Through.
+- Has Many Through.

 This documentation provides an overview of each relationship type, including definitions, use cases, and best practices.